chris2k20/imapbackup/README.md

     pass: env:WORK_PASSWORD
 EOF

-# Backup all accounts with one command
+# Backup all accounts - auto-detects config.yaml
+python3 imapbackup.py

+# Or explicitly specify config file
 python3 imapbackup.py --config=config.yaml
 ```

+**Note:** If `config.yaml` or `config.yml` exists in the current directory, it will be automatically used when running without arguments.

 See **[Multi-Account Setup Guide](docs/multi-account-setup.md)** for complete documentation.